Aidi-Software/on-premises-backups/README.md

 ## Installation

-1. Go to the [release page](https://github.com/Aidi-Software/on-premises-backups/releases) of this repository and download the lastest release
+1. Go to the [release page](https://github.com/Aidi-Software/on-premises-backups/releases) of this repository and download the zip file of the lastest release.
 2. Unzip the folder and open a terminal at the root of the unzipped folder
 3. Run the following command: `python3 -m pip install -r requirements.txt`